samchen2009/ekanban/README.md

 ### Kanban State/Stage/Pane

 * Kanban state is corresponding to a issue status.
-* Kanban stage is a generic stage in project process, it contains one or more kanban states.
+* Kanban stage is a generic stage in project process, it consist of at least one state.
 * Kanban pane is a column (corresponding to a kanban state) in kanban board that actually holds issues.
-* Relationship: Kanban board have several kanban stages, every kanban stages have at least one kanban panes, not all kanban states are shown in kanban board, the 'closed' state.
+* Kanban Workflow: the transitions between different kanban pane.

 ### WIP/WIP Limit
 * WIP: work(issue) in progress.